 Tangling Issues with 1.75mm Filament

 When it comes to 1.75mm, they tend to entangle pretty easily, especially when it’s not on a spool.
 Many knots can be created accidentally and would be hard to untangle.
 If you keep your 1.75mm filament on the spool all the time, this shouldn’t affect you much.

 This is usually a problem if you unwind then rewind your filament incorrectly.

 You should pay more attention to the orientation of your spool and the filament feed path.
 If you don’t properly store your reels of filament off-printer, filament can easily knot or get tangled when you attempt to print with it.
-This is less likely to be a problem with 3mm filament.
+This is less likely to be a issue with 3mm filament.

 A disadvantage that goes for 1.75mm filament is the presence of water absorption.
 It has a higher surface to volume ratio, meaning it is more likely to attract moisture.
 Though, it’s always important to keep any filament dry whether 1.75mm or 3mm.

 Some people have made the mistake of buying 3mm filaments instead of 1.75mm filament.
-Even worse when it’s bought in bulk, because they do tend to be the cheaper filament.
+Even worse when it’s bought in bulk because they do tend to be the cheaper filament.